austinEng/metal-sample-nonzero-mip-stencil/README.md

 ## Overview

-In the [Basic Buffers](https://developer.apple.com/documentation/metal/basic_buffers) sample, you learned how to render basic geometry in Metal.

 In this sample, you'll learn how to render a 2D image by applying a texture to a single quad.
 In particular, you'll learn how to configure texture properties, interpret texture coordinates, and access a texture in a fragment function.

 ## Getting Started